Discover more from The Privacy Whisperer

 Your child’s privacy is worth more than likes

 Some parents love to share pictures and videos of their children online.
-Pictures of the newborn baby or that first smile; a video with the first steps, the first visit to the swimming pool, parties, trips, family moments; then perhaps posts with funny stories, intriguing questions and even sensitive conversations, such as a teenager revealing to the parent that they are non-binary.
+Pictures of the newborn baby or that first smile; a video with the first steps, the first visit to the swimming pool, parties, trips, family moments; then perhaps posts with funny stories, intriguing questions, and even sensitive conversations, such as a teenager revealing to the parent that they are non-binary.
 This behavior even has a name: sharenting, or documenting your child’s life online.
 And it has serious implications for children's privacy.

-The bottom line, in my view, is that parents should be more self-aware about the posting-dopamine cycle established by social networks (for their own profit) and how their online behavior can create privacy and security risks involved, and the possible consequences of the lack of consent from the child.
+The bottom line, in my view, is that parents should be more self-aware about the posting-dopamine cycle established by social networks (for their own profit) and how their online behavior can create privacy and security risks for their children.
 They should consider the following questions: does it make sense to post it online instead of celebrating it privately with my child or face-to-face with friends?
 Will my child benefit in any way from my post?
 Can I post it without exposing my child?
 A few years from now, will my child be happy to discover that I posted this?
 Would I be happy to know that my parents were sharing all about me with strangers or distant friends?

-Being a parent is not easy and technology brings additional challenges that we must try to navigate.
-This is such an important topic and there is so much to talk about it.
+Being a parent is not easy, and technology brings additional challenges that we must try to navigate.
+This is an important topic, and there is so much to discuss.
 I would love to hear what other challenges you have encountered yourself while dealing with your children’s privacy.

 ✅ Before you go: